mm80843/T3.5/docs/Benef/PBN__Benef_663.md

 # __Accelerated drug testing__

-## Name of the Benefit

-AI technology can speed up drug testing and discovery, allowing for faster development of treatments for COVID-19 and other diseases.

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors in pharmaceutical companies would benefit from accelerated drug development, leading to potentially faster market entry and revenue generation.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_709.md)